Charel-G/underfloor-heating-planner/README.md

 The offset is applied while tracing paths back to the distributor so parallel circuits no longer overlap.

-Pipe loops in irregularly shaped rooms now offset the zone polygon by the pipe spacing plus pipe diameter before filling.
-This "safety skin" keeps circuits 10–15 cm away from sharp corners and prevents loops from being clipped.
+Pipe loops in irregularly shaped rooms are rotated to align with the longest axis of each zone (using a simple principal component analysis).
+The polygon is decomposed into horizontal strips and filled boustrophedon style so every corner receives coverage.
+A small safety offset keeps the pipes about 10–15 cm from sharp edges.
 Routes from distributors are simplified after A* search using Manhattan and Ramer–Douglas–Peucker passes so long corridors contain fewer right‑angle bends.
+If a full circuit would exceed 120 m in length, the planner warns you to split the zone.

 The planner now chooses entry points near doorways whenever possible and keeps pipes about 10–15 cm from walls.
 The serpentine pattern aligns with the longest